-The best person to know the expectations and skills required for a role is usually the person currently occupying the position – assuming they have been in the role for at least 6 months prior and if you are confident they have been performing the role at a satisfactory level.
+The best person to know the expectations and skills required for a role is usually the person currently occupying the position – assuming they have been in the role for at least six months and if you are confident they have been performing the role at a satisfactory level.

 What are the key elements of a good job description?

 Purpose of the Position

 In no more than 2-3 sentences define the main purpose of the position e.g. Lead and manage the nursing service to ensure high quality healthcare is delivered to the residents of XYZ Aged Care Facility.

 Key Tasks or Accountabilities